tue83532/class_workspace/glossary.md

 -Application Tier

 -Data Tier
+In Web GIS, the data tier contains the necessary data for GIS servers (CSVs, shapefiles, file geodatabases, etc.)

-Typically where metadata is stored in a relational database management system such as ORacle or SQLserver.
+Typically where metadata is stored in a relational database management system such as Oracle or SQLserver.
 Includes data access components, data helpers/utilities, and service agents.